Ryanzhaoli/HTML_Exercise/README.md

 Steps are to be completed under the div with `id="exercise1"`

-1. Create a **heading 1** element that contains your name between opening and closing tags
+1. Create a **heading 1** element that contains your name between opening and closing tag

 2. Create a **paragraph** element that contains a bio about yourself

 ## Exercise 2